Heart Disease Hills

 Heart Failure: This really is referring to the heart not pumping as effectively as it should.
 This impacts over 5 million Americans, particularly people over the age of 65.
 It might cause water retention, swelling and difficulty breathing.

 Heart Disease Tests in Hills, TX 78659

-Dietary Considerations: It is important for everybody to follow a heart healthy diet.
-Doing so can help lessen your risk of developing heart disease later on.
-If you have heart disease it is more important to eat a healthy well-balanced diet.
-This will decrease bad cholesterol also called LDL, and lower blood pressure levels and blood sugar levels.
+Dietary Considerations: It is important for everyone to follow a heart healthy diet.
+Doing so may help lessen your risk of developing heart disease later on.
+If you have heart disease it is a lot more important to eat a healthy well balanced diet.
+This will reduce bad cholesterol also called LDL, and lower blood pressure and blood sugar levels.

 Exercise: To help protect against heart disease an exercise program is critical.
 If you already have heart disease it is equally important to stay active and fit.
 This should always be done with the authorization of your medical doctor to avoid any risks to your health.
 Your doctor will determine a program which is right for both you and your particular condition.

 If a person needs cardiologists to address a heart related problem they may have, a reputable medical center, such as Austin Cardiac Clinic is a great option.
 Please call us at 512-206-2988 to schedule an appointment.